 Dog attacks on postal workers totaled 6,755 in 2020, the highest number in three decades, the U.S. Postal Service reported.
 This was up 206 from 2019, a year in which attacks jumped 14 percent.
 Attacks were reported highest in Los Angeles, CA followed by Houston, TX, Cleveland, OH, San Diego, CA, and Louisville, KY.

 On a typical 500-household route, a delivery person may encounter 300 dogs, most of them aggressive, the postal service noted.
 More than 4.7 million people are bitten by dogs annually, according to the Center for Disease Control and Prevention which reports that 334,000 of those victims wind up in emergency rooms with their injuries or 915 per day.
-Dog bites are often puncture wounds that easily become infected and lead to permanent scars.
+Dog bites are often punctured wounds that easily become infected and lead to permanent scars.
 If the wound is deep, it can lead to nerve damage and long-term loss of feeling or function in the extremity.

 The postal service is spending more than $25 million dollars per year on medical expenses and workers’ compensation costs related to dog bite incidents.
 The average cost per claim was $33,230 in 2016, according to the Insurance Information Institute.
 Meanwhile, the United Parcel Service claims its 66,000 delivery personnel suffer about 900 dog bites per year.

 Carriers Fight Back

 The carriers are fighting back by entering information into handheld computer devices that alert other delivery drivers to the presence of a dog.
 Those entering the information will also indicate the dog’s level of aggression if that information is available.
 The post office and UPS will also refuse to deliver mail or packages in a neighborhood where a dog is reported to be running loose and/or is perceived as a threat.
-The delivery workers are also receiving more training about dealing with aggressive dogs.
+The delivery workers are also receiving more training in dealing with aggressive dogs.